saleguas/slushie/README.md

 # Slushie 🍧

-Welcome to Slushie, an intuitive solution to Python's relative path disaster. 🍭 Ever wanted to just get a file from a sibling or parent directory without pulling your hair out?
-Slushie is the perfect "it just works" solution to all your path management problems. 🍦
+🍭 Ever wanted to just get a file from a sibling or parent directory without pulling your hair out?
+Slushie is the perfect "it just works" solution to relative paths in Python.

 <!-- include media/slushie.gif -->